Maxart

 History of Maxart

 John (Jack) Frederick Wilson (1916-1992) was an industrial chemist.
-After the war Jack went into business at Maxart Productions with his brother Maxwell Henry Wilson (1918-1980) who had established the company to supply his mother’s Block Arcade business (Rosebud Frock Decorators) with sequins & beads from about 1947.
+After the war Jack went into business at Maxart Productions with his brother Maxwell Henry Wilson (1918-1980).
+Maxwell had established the company to supply his mother’s Block Arcade business (Rosebud Frock Decorators) with sequins & beads around 1947.

 The company diversified into the manufacture and importing of buttons.
 Jack was successful in developing the business further by dyeing buttons to the latest fashion colours.
 Max then developed the packaging of buttons in tubes which better satisfied the display needs of button retailers for display purposes as well as allowing consumers to buy just the quantity of buttons that they required.
 The idea was quickly adopted and is still a popular button display method worldwide.